veracity-hackathon/veracity-hackathon-norshipping/README.md

     .
     ├── doc
     │   ├── epc.openapi.json                        # Open API specification for the EPC API
+    |   ├── NorShippin-Hackaton-Appendix-A.xlsx     # Extra information about specific ships
     ├── src                                         # Source code with samples │   ├── sample-c-sharp                          # Code samples for API query in C# │   ├── sample-postman                          # Sample project file that can be impoted into Postman │   ├── sample-python                           # Code samples for API query in Python │   ├── subscription_key.txt                    # Textfile to save subscription_key if desirable
     └── README.md                                   # This file

 Code samples summary:
 1. Sample project in C#: Codesamples for accessing API and query data.
 If you choose to save subscription_key in the text file make sure the path in function `ReadSubscriptionKey` is correct, this will depend on how you run the code.
 To build queries, pass parameter-names and the value to `BuildGetVesselParameters`.
 List of parameter-names can be found in API documentation.
 IMO is the only required parameter.